Coronavirus: Questions and Answers

 There are no laws against having a bonfire, but there are laws for the nuisance they can cause.
 You cannot get rid of household waste if it will cause pollution or harm people’s health.
 This includes burning it.

 We’d also ask that residents don’t burn garden waste.
 It causes pollution and if it causes a nuisance, can lead to a fine of up to £5,000.
-Instead we’d ask residents to either compost at home, use their local garden waste collection service where possible, or take it to a CRC – details of which CRCs are open can be found on Surrey County Council’s website.
+Instead we’d ask residents to either compost at home, use their local garden waste collection service where possible, or take it to a CRC – details of the current CRC service can be found on Surrey County Council’s website.

 Reduced rate compost bins are available from this page.